apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

   However, for warm and cold datasets with relatively low I/O activities, additional block replicas are rarely accessed during normal operations, but still consume the same amount of resources as the first replica.

   Therefore, a natural improvement is to use Erasure Coding (EC) in place of replication, which provides the same level of fault-tolerance with much less storage space.
 In typical Erasure Coding (EC) setups, the storage overhead is no more than 50%.
+  Replication factor of an EC file is meaningless.
+It is always 1 and cannot be changed via -setrep command.

 Background
 ----------